‘Spectacularly designed and thrilling family epic with delightful actors’ - Trouw ★★★★

 casting advice Hans Kemna

-privat producer Gert-Jan en Corinne van den Bergh
+private producer Gert-Jan en Corinne van den Bergh

-first stage manager Joost Verlinden, Kevin Cuyvers
+technical manager Kevin Cuyvers

 hair & grime department David Verswijveren

-head of costume department Wim van Vliet
+head of costume department Wim van Vliet (head), Farida Bouhbouh, Claudia Pellegrini

 with thanks to Nesoptiek